So you’ve decided to bring some plants into your home. I’m obviously biased but still – a great choice!

 Humidity

-Many houseplants, especially tropical varieties, love humidity.
-If your home is on the dry side, especially during winter, here’s how you can boost humidity levels:
+A lot of houseplants, especially tropical ones, love humidity.
+So if your home is a little dry, especially during the winter, there’s are some things you can do to boost it:

 Simple Tricks to Increase Humidity

-• Using a Humidity Tray: Place pebbles in a tray, add water (just below the pebble tops), and set your plant on top.
+- Using a Humidity Tray: Put pebbles in a tray, add some water and rest your plant on top.

-• Investing in a Humidifier: A reliable way to maintain consistent humidity, especially for plants like ferns and calatheas.
+- Investing in a Humidifier: A good way to keep the humidity high is with a humidifier, especially for plants like ferns and calatheas.

 Feeding Your Plants